 Even though this is a relatively young boat brand, there are many years of experience behind the design and manufacturing – over 50 in fact.

-One of the more interesting aspects of a Vexus boat is the fiberglass infused hull.
+One of the more interesting aspects of a Vexus boat is the fiberglass-infused hull.
 While the entire hull is 100% aluminum and wood-free, the compartments, console, bow panel, livewells, and other interior features are fiberglass.
-Literally, this is an aluminum boat the feels like a fiberglass boat.
+Literally, this is an aluminum boat that feels like a fiberglass boat.